Sungyeon Hong

 What do you do for fun?

-Outside work, I enjoy drawing, cooking (+ eating), gardening, hiking, travelling, playing the violin, watching French comedies, and spending time with my family and doggos.
+Outside work, I enjoy drawing, cooking (+ eating), gardening, hiking, travelling, playing music and singing, watching French comedies, and spending time with my family and doggos.
+Sport-wise, I love racquet sports, especially squash and badminton.
+It just feels as though I've grown wings whenever I have a racquet in my hand!

 What languages do you speak?